takemyoxygen/takemyoxygen.github.io/docs/uladzimir-makarau-cv.markdown

 1. A set of APIs and libraries for trading applications developers.
 These libraries exposed a unified domain model and set of services and hid the complexity of various underlying data sources with different protocols which could send thousands of updates per second.
 2. A system which unified and normalized the process of valuating different types of financial securities for the purpose of end-of-day analysis.
 Was heavily and actively involved in analysis of requirements and business domain space as well as tecnhical design and implementation.

+I was also involved into interviewing candidates, conducted interview sessions related to system design.

 #### EPAM Systems

 *Minsk, Belarus.
 Feb 2010 - March 2014.*